Home

 I have a Scamp Travel Trailer with a blown 15 amp fuse.
 The only 12V accessories in the camper are three lights and a car stereo.
 When I parked the camper for the winter (in our unheated garage) I plugged it in to keep the battery charged.

 Everything went fine for a couple of months, and then I went to check something inside and noticed no lights.
 The 15 amp automotive fuse on the light circuit at the converter panel was blown.
 Blew another as soon as I changed it.
 Checked the battery and found it sitting in 3" of ice in the battery box.
-Battery itself did not appear frozen when I pulled caps.
-Got the battery out, took it into the house and let set for three days and charged.
+The battery itself did not appear frozen when I pulled caps.
+Got the battery out, took it into the house and let sit for three days and charged.
 Did not appear to need much charge, reinstalled, changed fuse, and "pop".

 I have been told that the plates in the battery may have shifted and could cause a short, though the fuse on the battery cable itself has not blown.
 What should I check next?

-OK let's start with the basics, yes the electrolytes in a battery can freeze.
+ANSWER: OK let's start with the basics, yes the electrolytes in a battery can freeze.
 When the electrolytes in a battery freeze they expand and can cause a crack in the battery case and the expansion can also damage the battery plate separators and battery plates themselves.
 The plates can get warped and create a short in the battery.

 Just because the electrolyte did not look frozen when you looked into the battery, does not mean the electrolyte was not frozen at some other time.
-The quickest way to determine whether the battery is causing the problem is to temporarily hook up a known good battery to your Travel Trailer.
-If the fuse does not blow with the known good battery installed then you know that your battery is bad.
+The quickest way to determine whether the battery is causing the problem is to temporarily

 Even if the fuse does blow with the known good battery, you should take your existing battery in and have it tested before putting it back in your trailer.